lucasjellema/bubbletip/dev-readme.md

 ```
 The first time this deployment is ran, a new branch is created - called `gh-pages` - and the GitHub project is configured for GitHub Pages, including GitHub actions for do the actual deployment.

+To resolve errors "Dynamic import error, reloading page did not fix it TypeError: Failed to fetch dynamically imported module" I have removed the dynamic route creation and replaced it with static route definitions.